-As the cause of leg cramps are still quite unknown, it is extremely hard to prevent them.
-With that being said, we’ve gathered a few of the best tips that can help you avoid getting leg cramps.
+We’ve gathered a few of the best tips that can help you avoid getting leg cramps:

 - Drink plenty of fluids regularly.
-This method might take a little longer to kick in, but once you have had water or a sports drink with electrolytes, it should speed up the healing process and prevent future cramps.
+This method can take a little longer to kick in.
+However, once you have hydrated with water or a sports drink with electrolytes, it should speed up the healing process and prevent future cramps.

 Marijuana and Leg Cramps

-Due to current federal laws, not much research has been done on medical cannabis in regards to muscle spasms.
-Therefore the topic isn’t fully understood.
+Due to current federal laws, research into medical cannabis and muscle spasms is limited.
+Therefore, the topic isn’t fully understood.

-Nevertheless, research has been conducted on different illnesses and diseases that are associated with muscle spasms.
+Nevertheless, some studies have looked at different illnesses and diseases that are associated with muscle spasms.
 One of those conditions is Multiple Sclerosis.
 Approximately 90% of MS patients develop spasticity.
-Some simply experience this condition as muscle stiffness; others endure cramps, constant ache or involuntary muscle contractions (spasms) that are both painful and debilitating.
+Some simply experience this condition as muscle stiffness.
+Others endure cramps, constant ache, involuntary muscle contractions (spasms), that are both painful and debilitating.
 These spasms often affect the legs and can disrupt sleep.